-Tours of the School of Medicine for parents/families will be virtual Online – details to follow.
+Tours of the School of Medicine for parents/families will be available.

-The formal School of Medicine orientation begins at 9.00am on Monday of Orientation week this will be in person – all timetabling information will be found on your Solas timetable which you will log into with your username (first part of your university email address) and email password here.
+The formal School of Medicine orientation begins at 9.00am on Monday of orientation week this will be in person – all timetabling information will be found on your Solas timetable which you will log into with your username (first part of your university email address) and email password here.

-During Orientation week there will be a full programme of introductory classes specifically organised by the School of Medicine for new medical students – where possible these will be delivered live and online.
+During orientation week there will be a full programme of introductory classes specifically organised by the School of Medicine for new medical students – where possible these will be delivered live and in person.
 Your attendance at these classes is essential since they will help you to find you feet in the early stages of you medical course.

-The full programme for ScotGEM students can be viewed by clicking here
+The provisional programme for ScotGEM students will be uploaded shortly.

 What about improving my study skills?